JackStouffer/jacks_standard_library/DESIGN.md

 in null pointers for pointer parameters, failure to allocate, etc.

 Over use of assertions encourages laziness.
 The vast, vast majority of errors are recoverable.
-Errors should not be given special treatment and should instead be treated like any other possible program state.
+Most errors should not be given special treatment and should instead be treated like any other possible program state.

+That being said, **it's a very bad idea to turn off assertions!**.
+Using `-DNDEBUG` will net you 3-10% performance boost in many cases.
+It is absolutely not worth it.
+If one of the assertions that would have fired is turned off then you're risking data corruption or secure info leaks.

 ## Graceful Degradation